JUANYE-ETH/Stopwatch-app-JS/README.md

 To run the Stopwatch App, simply open the index.html file in your web browser.
 No additional installation or prerequisites are required.

-Thank you for using the Stopwatch App!
+Thank you for using my Stopwatch App!

 Built by Juan (Juanye)